How To Cook Rice Noodles (Without Overcooking Them!)

 Cooked fresh rice noodles in a bowl.

-Can I prepare rice noodles ahead of time for meal prepping?
+Can I cook rice noodles ahead of time?

 5 different types of rice noodles on a marble surface.
 There's thin vermicelli, thick vermicelli, fresh rice noodles (pho), dried medium flat rice noodles, and dried extra large flat rice noodles.